msfjarvis/msfjarvis.dev/content/posts/first-steps-with-zig.md

 0.7.1
 ```

 To be able to use VSCode for writing Zig, I also installed the official [zls] language server for Zig.
 This did get me go-to-declaration support for the standard library, but not syntax highlighting.
+I'm not sure if that's intended, or a bug with my local setup.

 # Learning resources

-The Zig team frankly admits that they do not have the resources to maintain extensive learning resources yet, but did link to [ziglearn.org] which seems like the next best thing.
-There is a [rustlings] counterpart in [ziglings], and the [standard library reference] also exists along with a [language reference] for people who prefer to learn that way.
-There's something for everyone, and you'll notice most of the **good** learning content is community sourced as opposed to Rust which has an official [book] and maintains the [rustlings] repository as a first-party member of the Rust ecosystem.
+The Zig team frankly admits that they do not yet have the resources to maintain extensive learning resources, but the Zig community has stepped forward to fill in those gaps. [ziglearn.org] is a great jumping off point for people who prefer to learn language basics directly, and there is a [rustlings] counterpart in [ziglings] for learning by looking at code.

+On the official side of things, you get the [standard library reference] as one would expect, as well as a fairly detailed [language reference].

+This is in contrast with Rust, which has an officially maintained [book] and maintains [rustlings] as a first-party learning resource.
+They do however are a significantly larger and older team, so maybe with sufficient funding we'll see Zig be able to devote effort towards this as well.

 # Your first program